learn-academy-2019-charlie/ruby-assessment-jackmaldonado/ruby.md

 //Your Answer

+An instance variable is a name that starts with the @ symbol.

 //Googled Answer

+The body of the initialize method now does nothing else but assign the value of the local variable name to an instance variable @name.

 #### 8. Ruby has a great community and tons of free resources to help you learn.
 Here is the long list of great resources: https://www.ruby-lang.org/en/documentation/.
 Below are a few popular ones:
 - Interactive Ruby tutorial (http://tryruby.org/levels/1/challenges/0)